b-shears/b-shears/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a fullstack app with a Ruby on Rails backend and JavaScript/React frontend.
+- 🔭 I’m currently working on a fullstack app called MaltMatcher.
+MaltMatcher has a Ruby on Rails backend and JavaScript/React frontend.
 - 🌱 I’m currently learning JavaScript/React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with JavaScript/React